 At the completion of the seminar participants should:

 - Be able to develop evaluation frameworks for a variety of purposes within their work

 About the presenters

-Professor Roberta Ryan is Director of the UTS:IPPG and UTS:CLG.
+Professor Roberta Ryan is Director of the UTS Institute for Public Policy and Governance and the UTS Centre for Local Government.
 Roberta is a leading public participation practitioner and researcher with over 30 years’ experience.
 Roberta combines her expertise in this field with her social research, policy evaluation and social planning skills.
 She has designed and implemented leading practice participation programs for state and local government, including innovative deliberative processes.
 Roberta has extensive training experience working for public sector agencies across a wide range of public policy issues.

 Booking and payment options